eikek/soidc/docs/readme.md

 validation.
 For a start, concrete types `JoseHeader` and `SimpleClaims` are provided.

-To not depend on a specific JSON library while being able to provide some convenience, there is a small JSON AST subset defined and type classes to decode and encode from this AST.
-This allows to provide a very simple bridge using a specific JSON library to use the provided features (as done in `soidc-borer` module).
+To not depend on a specific JSON library and being able to provide some convenience, there is a small JSON AST subset defined and type classes to decode and encode from this AST.
+This allows to provide a simple bridge using a specific JSON library (as done in `soidc-borer` module) to use the provided features.
 You can always choose your own types and encoders/decodes to bypass this, though.

 Keys are represented as [JWK](https://datatracker.ietf.org/doc/html/rfc7517) that can enclose